Full Sedation Dentistry and Sedative Dentistry in Rockville MD. Looking for a Local Sedative Dentist / Sleep Dentist?

 IV Dental Sedation is much quicker, as it is administered through a vein.
 This allows the Sedation Dentist to more completely control the level of Sedation.
 The effects of IV Sedatives can also be quickly and easily reversed.

 Patients who choose Sedation also typically receive the same local anesthetic they would receive otherwise.
 Our patients report that being sedated can make a three-hour procedure seem as if it took just five minutes.
 Most patients will not remember the procedure.
 With either type of Dental Sedation, we do ask that patients receive a ride to and from their appointment.

 No. You will be Sedated and you will likely remember very little of the experience.

-Natural Dentist Associates in one of just a few Sedation Dentists in Maryland.
-We home to see you soon.
+Natural Dentist Associates is one of just a few Sedation Dentists in Maryland.
+We hope to see you soon.